 8 You can display the results of a Coding Comparison query using either:

-- Weighted Values File size is taken into account when calculating the overall results for each node.
+- Weighted Values File size is taken into account when calculating the overall results for each code.
 File Size is the characters, sentences or paragraphs, depending on the options chosen in the query criteria.
 For example, a document with 1000 paragraphs would contribute more to the overall results than a document with only 20 paragraphs.

 You can dig deeper to see the content that was coded the same or differently between users or user groups.

-With the coding comparison content pane visible, click on another file or node to change the content that is displayed.
+With the coding comparison content pane visible, click on another file or code to change the content that is displayed.
 To return to the tabular display of the query results, deselect the Show coding comparison content check box

 2 Colored shading indicates the areas of the file that were coded.